Graphing Systems Of Inequalities Definitions Flashcards | Channels for Pearson+

 Control buttons has been changed to "navigation" mode.1/15

-A two-dimensional grid defined by x and y axes, used for graphing equations and inequalities with two variables.Vertical Line

-A straight path parallel to the y-axis, representing equations where x equals a constant value.Solid Line
+A mathematical statement comparing two expressions using symbols like <, >, ≤, or ≥, indicating a range of possible solutions.Solid Line

-A boundary on a graph indicating that points on the line satisfy the inequality, used for 'or equal to' cases.Dashed Line
+A boundary on a graph drawn when the inequality includes equality (≤ or ≥), showing points on the line are included in the solution.Dashed Line

-A boundary on a graph showing that points on the line are not included in the solution set, used for strict inequalities.Shaded Region
+A boundary on a graph drawn when the inequality excludes equality (< or >), showing points on the line are not included in the solution.Test Point

+A coordinate selected and substituted into an inequality to determine which side of a boundary should be shaded.Shaded Region

-The area on a graph representing all points that satisfy a given inequality or system of inequalities.Test Point
+The area on a graph representing all points that satisfy a given inequality or system of inequalities.System of Inequalities

-A specific coordinate chosen to determine which side of a boundary line or curve should be shaded.Slope-Intercept Form
+A set of two or more inequalities graphed on the same coordinate plane, with solutions found in overlapping shaded regions.Overlapping Region

+The area where shaded regions from multiple inequalities intersect, representing solutions that satisfy all inequalities.Slope-Intercept Form

-An equation format, y = mx + b, making it easier to graph lines and determine shading for inequalities.Quadratic Inequality
+An equation format y = mx + b, making it easier to graph lines and determine shading for inequalities.Parabola

-An inequality involving a squared variable, resulting in a parabolic boundary on the graph.Parabola

-A U-shaped curve representing the graph of a quadratic equation, often used as a boundary in nonlinear inequalities.System of Inequalities
+A U-shaped curve on a graph, typically representing quadratic equations, used as a boundary in nonlinear inequalities.Vertex

-A set of two or more inequalities graphed together, with solutions found in the overlapping shaded region.Overlapping Region

-The area on a graph where the shaded regions of multiple inequalities intersect, representing the solution set.Y-Intercept
+The turning point of a parabola, indicating the minimum or maximum value of a quadratic boundary.Boundary

+A line or curve on a graph that separates regions where an inequality is true from where it is false.Linear Inequality

+An inequality involving a linear equation, resulting in a straight boundary line on a graph.Nonlinear Inequality

+An inequality involving a nonlinear equation, such as a quadratic, resulting in a curved boundary on a graph.Solution Region

+The set of all points on a graph that satisfy every inequality in a system, often found by overlapping shaded areas.Y-Intercept

-The point where a graph crosses the y-axis, often used as a starting point for graphing lines.Solution Set
+The point where a graph crosses the y-axis, often used as a starting point for graphing lines and curves.

-All points or values that satisfy every inequality in a system, typically visualized as a shaded area on a graph.